 Here are a few things that you should watch out for:

-The list above is by no means an exhaustive list.
-Your gut can be one of the strongest indicators.
-If you believe something is not right, ask questions, keep a record and get advice from a lawyer.
+The list above is by no means exhaustive.
+Your gut can be one of the most vital indicators.
+If you believe something is wrong, ask questions, keep a record and get advice from a lawyer.